 Call our firm at (678) 509-6170 to schedule your FREE initial consultation.
 We have two convenient office locations in Macon and McDonough to better serve you.

 Chapter 7 Eligibility

 To qualify for Chapter 7 bankruptcy, you must pass a means test.
-The test is not overly restrictive and most of our clients seeking Chapter 7 are eligible.
+The test is not overly restrictive and most of our clients seeking Chapter 7 in Georgia are eligible.

-In general, Chapter 7 provide relief for those who:
+In general, Chapter 7 provides relief for those who:

 - Are overburdened with bills, overextended credit, and unsecured debts

 - Do not own a home, vehicle, or other significant assets